-Super fast to make, it takes longer to cook the rice than this salmon!
+Super fast to make, it takes longer to cook the rice than this EASY Asian Salmon!
 The marinade only requires 5 ingredients – ginger, garlic, oyster sauce, sweet chili sauce and soy sauce.
 But it certainly tastes like it’s got more in it!

 After sharing Greek Moussaka with you on Monday which requires no less than FIVE pots, pans and trays to make (worth the effort, but not an everyday meal!), I thought I’d better to a 180º and share a much faster recipe today. 😉